project-sunbird/project-sunbird.github.io/pages/developer-docs/telemetry/specification.md

 This API is used to log telemetry while the user is closing or exiting the content or game

-Request Arguments:
+The "Edata" structure of Start is as follows:

 <pre>
-data - Object //Required
 {
+  "edata": {
-  "contentId": "", // Required.
-Id of the content "type": , // Required. app, session, editor, player, workflow, assessment "duration": , // Required.
+    "type": , // Required. app, session, editor, player, workflow, assessment "mode": "", // Optional.
+Mode of start.
+For "player" it would be "play/edit/preview".
+For Workflow it would be Review/Flag/Publish.
+For editor it could be "content", "textbook", "generic", "lessonplan" etc
+    "duration": , // Optional.
 Total duration from start to end in seconds "pageid": "", // Optional.
 Page/Stage id where the end has happened.
     "summary": [{"key":"value"}] // Optional.
 Summary of the actions done between start and end.
 For ex: "progress" for player session, "nodesModified" for collection editor
+  }
 }
 </pre>